ryan-symphony/s-build/README.md

 Taskgroups are considered a "task" if they have ".gulp.js" in the name of their file.
 If they do not have this, they are not registered as a task.

-To trigger s-build, you also need a "gulpfile.js" in your projects root directory...
-It should looke like this:
+## Example "gulpfile.js"

+...for use in project root directory

 ```
 require("babel-register")({